ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 **Things to work on**

 1. DP - do 2 questions each for 5 types
-2. Merge Sort, Heap Sort, Quick Sort, Quick Select
+2. Merge Sort, Heap Sort, Quick Sort
 3. Understand Decimal System, Binary, Hexadecimal
+4. QuickSelect - Find kth largest element in an array
+5. Top 5 Greedy Questions

 **Number**

-Add Binary
+Add Binary - in progress
-Add Strings
+Add Strings - in progress
 Multiply Strings
 Fraction to Recurring Decimal
 Convert a Number to Hexadecimal
-Number Complement
 Valid Number
 Intersection of Two Arrays

 **String**

-Verifying an Alien Dictionary
+Verifying an Alien Dictionary - done

 **Two pointers/Sliding window**